What is a Vacuum Pump? | How does an Electric Hydraulic Pump Work?

 1. Vacuum Strength:

 The strength of a vacuum pump measures by using the absolute outlet pressure.
 The lower the number, the higher the pump output.
-On the other hand, compressor strength measures by its capability to create high compression demands on the fluid.
+On the other hand, compressor strength is measured by its capability to create high compression demands on the fluid.

 2. Capacity: